 Before you begin to glue, you first have to roughen/sand the part of the glass and bail to be glued, followed by cleaning them with acetone, and then you are ready to glue.

 My glass journey using glue

-I bought my first extra large tube of E6000 from America on ebay and it seemed to work fine, but my next tube that I got from ebay (England) I had problems with, so I went back to using the first tube and began having mixed results with this one too.
+I bought my first extra-large tube of E6000 from America on eBay and it seemed to work fine, but the next tube that I got from eBay (England) I had problems with, so I went back to using the first tube and began having mixed results with this one too.
 I wondered as I’d been using it for a few years, whether over time the glue had lost its strength.
-Next, I purchased a small tube from an English bead company, but again I was getting mixed results and was sometimes having to reglue the pendants to make them secure, a lot of hastle.
+Next, I purchased a small tube from an English bead company, but again I was getting mixed results and was sometimes having to reglue the pendants to make them secure, a lot of hassle.